oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

         oractl:>
         ```

-        You have now deployed all the services part of the Cloudbank application.
+        You have now deployed all the services part of the CloudBank application.

 ## Task 4: Verify the deployment of CloudBank